 Super Icey and Chai Spicey Banana Smoothie

-- 2 heaped teaspoons chai spice mix (or to taste, recipe above)
+- 2 tsp chai spice mix, recipe above

 - 1 tbs natural almond butter

-Method: Add all ingredients to a blender and process on high for one minute or until thick and creamy.
+Method: Add all ingredients to a blender and process on high for one minute or until smooth.
 Pour into a glass over ice and sprinkle cinnamon over the top.
 Slurp away.

 - If you need a more substantial breakfast or post workout smoothie, adding 1 tbs chia seeds delivers a great source of natural protein, fibre, omega-3, vitamins, minerals and antioxidants.